GerritCodeReview/aws-gerrit/Secrets.md

 ### Private/public SSH key for replication (required only for recipes involving replicas)

-You will also need to create private and public SSH keys used by the replication plugin to replicate from masters to replicas, for example:
+You will also need to create private and public SSH keys used by the replication plugin to replicate from primaries to replicas, for example:

 ```bash
 ssh-keygen -b 2048 -m PEM -t rsa -f /tmp/secrets/replication_user_id_rsa -q -N ""